GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 # ...
 ```

-## The execution context
+### The execution context

 When your function block executes, the _object context_ (i.e. `self`) is set to
 an instance of {FunctionsFramework::Function::Callable}.
-This class defines a
+Each function
+invocation (including functions that might be running concurrently in separate
+threads) is assigned a different instance, to help you avoid having functions
+interfere with each other.

-few additional methods that may be useful when writing your function.
+The object context also defines a few methods that may be useful when writing
+your function.

 First, you can obtain the logger by calling the
 {FunctionsFramework::Function::Callable#logger} convenience method.
 This is